-- To be an experimental project on any of the topics in electronics and communication engineering. - Assigned as individual mini project work on different topics. - The students shall be encouraged to do their project in the parent institute or through core industries. - Department will constitute an Evaluation Committee to review the project periodically.
+- 1. This mini project will help the students to develop the work practice to apply the design skills for solving real life problems. - 2.
+The project can be an experimental project on any of the topics in electronics and communication. - 3.
+The project work is allotted individually on different topics. - 4.
+The students shall be encouraged to do their project in the parent institute itself. - 5.
+Department will constitute an Evaluation Committee to review the project periodically.